turbot/steampipe-mcp/README.md

 Replace `/path/to/your/workspace` with the absolute path to your local development directory.
 For example, if you cloned the repository to `~/src/steampipe-mcp`, you would use `~/src/steampipe-mcp/dist/index.js`.

-## Testing with MCP Inspector

-The MCP Inspector is helpful for testing and debugging.
+6. The MCP Inspector is helpful for testing and debugging.
 To test your local development version:

 ```sh
 npx @modelcontextprotocol/inspector dist/index.js